Feeds:

 Read Full Post »

 I’ve now updated the chapter: “The Beattys out of Ireland” in the family story to include all the latest information I have about the early generations of our Beatty family.
 The Colebrooke Estate records at the Public records Office of Northern Ireland (PRONI) didn’t go back quite far enough to tell me where our ancestor James Beatty (1797-1873) came from before taking up farming at Aghavoory townland just south of Fivemiletown, Co.
 Fermanagh, sometime before 1829.
-They did tell me the year he died, so here is his death record.
+They did tell me the year he died, which enabled me to find his death certificate, so here is his death record.

 James Beatty of Aghavoory, co.
 Fermanagh.
 Death record 1873